- Radiation Therapy Research

 - Stem Cell Biology Research

-Wendy Woodward, M.D., Ph.D., is an Associate Professor and the Director of Clinical Breast Radiation Research in Department of Radiation Oncology at The University of Texas MD Anderson Cancer Center.
-She is a physician-scientist specializing in clinical breast radiation oncology with a lab focused on breast cancer stem cell biology and radiobiology.
+Wendy Woodward, M.D., Ph.D., is a Professor and the Chief of the Breast Radiation Service in Department of Radiation Oncology at The University of Texas MD Anderson Cancer Center.
+She is a physician-scientist specializing in clinical breast radiation oncology with a lab focused on inflammatory breast cancer, the microenvironment and breast cancer stem cell biology.

-Woodward is deputy director of the MD Anderson Inflammatory Breast Cancer clinic and Research Program and is dedicated to advancing the radiation treatment and biologic understanding of inflammatory breast cancer through laboratory, translational, and clinical research.
+Dr. Woodward is a deputy director of the MD Anderson Inflammatory Breast Cancer clinic and Research Program and is dedicated to advancing the radiation treatment and biologic understanding of inflammatory breast cancer through laboratory, translational, and clinical research.
 Nationally, she serves as the liaison between the breast working group and the translational research program in the Radiation Therapy Oncology Group devoted to designing translational endpoints for multi-institutional trials in breast radiation therapy.
 Specific interests include studying molecular determinants of treatment resistance in breast cancer stem cells and novel treatment of inflammatory breast cancer.
-Woodward has a strong interest in education and mentoring trainees in both clinical and translational breast cancer research and was a finalist in the Chamberlain Outstanding Mentorship Award at MD Anderson in 2011.
+Woodward has a strong interest in education and mentoring trainees in both clinical and translational breast cancer research and was honored to receive both the James C Cox and Robert Chamberlain awards for mentoring.

 Woodward was featured in the MD Anderson Cancerwise Blog: